MahsaMonshizade/metagenomics_confounder_free/Readme.md

 Mahsa:
 1. add fine tuning to FCNN, MicroKPNN and MicroKPN_MT
-2. Modufy code to sav the best epoch (based on accuracy) for FCNN, MicroKPNN and MicroKPN_MT
+2. Modufy code to sav the best epoch (based on accuracy) for FCNN, MicroKPNN and MicroKPN_MT (*Yuhui: I modified the performance saving for FCNN, but please double-check it.*)
 3. hyper parameter optimization for FCNN, MicroKPNN and MicroKPN_MT
 4. add the final results to readme for FCNN, MicroKPNN and MicroKPN_MT